Heddeland

-Heddeland is a village in Lindesnes municipality in Agder county, Norway.
+Heddeland is a village in Lindesnes Municipality in Agder county, Norway.
 The village is located about 4 km northeast of the village of Øyslebø along the river Mandalselva.
 The Sørlandet Line runs through Heddeland and the Marnardal Station is located about 1.5 km north of the village.

-Historically, the village was the administrative centre of the old municipality of Marnardal.
+Historically, the village was the administrative centre of the old Marnardal Municipality which existed from 1964 until its dissolution in 2020.